Dai-Wenhan/dai-wenhan.github.io/swc.md

 - [**Shenzhen Workshop on Arithmetic Geometry**](./SUSTech2023/SUSTech2023.md). <br/>
  _A conference held by Southern University of Science and Technology at Shenzhen, China; some recent results by participants involved._
 - [**Hida's Theory on _p_-adic Modular Forms**](./Hida23/Hida23.md). <br/>
- _Lectures by Bin Zhao (Capital Normal University); about Hida's analytic families of ordinary _p_-adic modular forms and their associated Galois representations._
+ _Lectures by Bin Zhao (Capital Normal University); about Hida's analytic families of ordinary p-adic modular forms and their associated Galois representations._

 #### 2023 Winter